 In 2016, the TrISMA project classified approximately 530,000 Twitter accounts as being Australian and began collecting tweets from those accounts.
 The TrISMA project concluded and tweets ceased being collected in May 2017.
 This collection is known as the ‘2016’ collection.

 In late 2018, the Digital Observatory developed an additional collector which began collecting tweets from the same accounts.
-This collection is currently active, and is known as our ‘current’ collection.
-As of December 2020, the list of accounts in the current collection is periodically updated according to a dictionary of phrases that include/exclude accounts as being Australian.
-Points in time at which the list of accounts was updated are represented by a vertical dashed lines in the figures below.
+This is known as our ‘2019’ collection, and ran from November 2018 until early July 2023 when X (formerly Twitter) closed the API.
+Beginning December 2020, the list of accounts in the 2019 collection was periodically updated according to a dictionary of phrases that include/exclude accounts as being Australian.
+Points in time at which the list of accounts was updated are represented by vertical dashed lines in the figures below.

 The following reference outlines how the Australian Twittersphere was originally established (pre-Digital Observatory):